 Academic Integrity Policy

 Violations of academic integrity are among the most serious offenses that students can commit; any violation may result in consequences at both the course and institutional levels.
 Procedures, findings, and consequences for violations of academic integrity may depend on specific circumstances, such as the student’s grade level, educational background, and prior violation of academic integrity, attempts made to cite or acknowledge sources, and the amount and type of work at issue.
-Procedures and potential consequences for students are described in Bates College Academic Misconduct Procedures.

 Bates College Statement on Academic Integrity